 Premium: This is the amount a business pays for insurance coverage, or the price of the policy.
 Factors such as business type, number of employees, location, payroll, years in business, and exposures can all impact your premium amount.
 Payment terms can be set as monthly, quarterly, or annually.

 Deductible: Your deductible is the amount you must pay towards a claim before the insurance provider will offer its funds.
 For example, if you have a $10,000 deductible and a lawsuit costs your business $50,000, your insurance would pay $40,000.

 Policy limits: This represents the maximum total amount of money that the insurance policy will pay out.
 Typically, there's a limit per claim (per-occurrence limit), and a limit per the life of a policy (aggregate limit).
 Many commercial liability policies have a total limit of $1 million.

 Coverages and exclusions: The coverage section in an insurance policy details what the policy can and will pay for.
 Exclusions outline what isn't covered.
 A standard exclusion in a liability policy, for example, says that insurance won't pay the costs if you intentionally harm another person.

 Pay attention to the details of your policy so you know what's included and which type of commercial insurance coverage is right for you.
 Talk to your insurance agent if you have any questions.

 Liability insurance can protect you from risks and help your business meet contract requirements.
 Here’s how to decide which coverage limits you need for your liability policies.

-Commercial insurance requirements for IT businesses
+Commercial insurance requirements in your state

 However, a business may be contractually required to carry specific policies.
 If you lease a building or office space, for example, your landlord will probably require you to have general liability insurance.
 And if you take on a large business client, they'll likely ask that you have errors and omissions insurance.